Hi. I’m Amanda. Welcome to my site!

 Somewhere in there I started writing, and it turned into a book, The Do-Over, a memoir about letting go of the “shoulds” and creating a life you love.

 I’m also an adjunct professor of world religions in Boston, and I still preach occasionally, though I’m more spiritual-than-religious.
 I practice hot yoga, meditation, and most of all gratefulness.
-Forty years in, I’ve finally discovered that there’s no map for life, but that’s what makes it beautiful.
+Forty-two years in, I’ve finally discovered that there’s no map for life, but that’s what makes it beautiful.